In the UK, you can insure a car without having a valid MOT.

 So if you’re not keen on spending loads of money on a full policy without getting your car checked, you might be better off looking at short-term cover.

-But bear in mind that, for some temporary car insurance policies, you need to have an underlying policy anyway.
+But bear in mind that, for some temporary car insurance policies (not ours), you need to have an underlying policy anyway.

 Otherwise, you could ask your nearest mechanic to tow the car to their shop.
 It’s pretty expensive, but (sometimes) a bit more practical.
 And you won’t need any insurance to do it.